peterjoostennet/BHA_DocumentationSite/_posts/2016-2-23-Hello-World.md

 ## Subtitle

-First post on my Github Jekyll page on the first day of the BioHack Academy
+First post on my Github Jekyll page on the first day of the BioHack Academy.
+It is amazing! ;)

 **bold**